MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/licensing/buy-and-deploy.md

     Layout and Dynamics 365 Import Tool (Preview).

 > [!NOTE]
-> When users launch the apps, they’ll need to use the same AAD accounts that the admin assigned in the Office Admin Center.
+> <ul><li>When users launch the apps, they’ll need to use the same AAD accounts that the admin assigned in the Office Admin Center.</li>
-> The Layout app requires users to be online once every 30 days to validate their subscription.
+> <li>The Layout app requires users to be online once every 30 days to validate their subscription.</li></ul>

 ### Distribute the apps through the Microsoft Store for Business